libtcod/python-tcod/README.rst

 =======
  Usage
 =======
-This module was designed to be backwards compatible with the original libtcod module that is distributed with libtcod.
+This module was designed to be backward compatible with the original libtcod module that is distributed with libtcod.
 If you had code that runs on the original module you can use this library as a drop-in replacement like this::